livingstonlarus/livingstonlarus.github.io/otobotto/paper/06-human-in-the-loop-and-progressive-autonomy.md

 ### 6.3 Continuity Management and Workflow Integration

-Another human-centric consideration is fitting Ōtobotto into the rhythms of human work.
+Another human-centric consideration is fitting Otobotto into the rhythms of human work.
 We implemented features for **continuity management** to ensure the human-AI collaboration is smooth and non-disruptive:

 - **Work Rhythms:** The orchestrator is aware of human working hours (which can be configured).
 It will schedule or batch non-critical interactions to align with when humans are available (e.g., it won't send an approval request at 3am, it will wait and batch it by morning).
 It also uses off-hours (nights/weekends) for work that doesn't require immediate human input – e.g., running extra test suites, refactoring code, preparing documentation.
 This means the AI can be productive 24/7, but in a way that when humans come online, there is a clear summary waiting rather than a chaotic log of overnight activity.